 - audios : Mono M4A, AAC codec with 44.1KHz sampling

 To create your visuals, you can use any software you like as long as the assets are suitable for Spark AR.

-However, care should be taken to the weight of your files as the filter should not be not exceed 4MB when publishing.
+However, care should be taken to the weight and format of the file since the Instagram filter should not be not exceed 4MB when publishing.
 It is therefore best to compress the assets before importing them into Spark AR.
 Also, if you have 2D visuals that do not contain a transparent background, it is best to import them as JPEGs.

 Import texture assets

-Now that all the assets are ready, you can open the Spark AR software.
-When you open the software, you have the choice to start making an Instagram filter according to templates already made or to start from scratch.
+Now that all the assets are ready and compressed, you can open the Spark AR software.
+When you open the software, you have the choice to start creating an Instagram filter according to templates already made or to start from scratch.

 Once you have made your choice, you then need to import your assets, which are transformed into textures in the software.

 When you import your textures, the software offers you 3 solutions to compress them.
 This feature allows you to sort out each texture and the importance of compression for some.
 The automatic mode will compress your texture in the best way.
 The manual mode will allow you to control the compression settings and finally the last choice is not to compress the texture.
 However, it is best to optimise your assets before importing them as a texture into Spark AR.

 To optimize your 2D textures, here are some tips: